 Let’s dive deeper into the world of these beautiful and elusive animals.

 The Asiatic Lion

 Asiatic Lions are smaller in stature than their African cousins and highly sociable cats.
 Out of all cats, lions are the only ones to live in groups called prides.
 Prides are family units that consist of three males, a dozen or so females, and their young ones.
 Only male lions have manes, the impressive fringe of long hair that encircles their heads.
-Males defend the pride’s territory.
-They mark their area with urine, roar to warn the intruders, and chase off animals that intrude their territory.
 Female lions are the primary hunters and often work together to hunt large mammals.

 In India, you can spot Asiatic Lions at Gir National Park in the state of Gujarat.
 Their proximity to humans has taken the world by surprise as the prides can be seen resting in farmlands to prey on domestic cattle.
 An Asiatic Lion is different from an African Lion by its smaller mane and fold of skin that lines its belly.